Alimony Lawyer

 If you are unable to decide on spousal support, involving the court will become necessary.

-Unlike child support, which is mandated with particular monetary guidelines, the determination of whether to or not pay alimony factors in several considerations in Washington DC’s alimony cases.
+Unlike child support, which is mandated with particular monetary guidelines, the determination of whether to pay alimony factors in several considerations in Washington, DC’s alimony cases.

 The following are some of the fundamental factors a judge will look into when determining whether to grant or deny spousal support, as well as the appropriate amount.

-- Length of marriage: A judge is more likely to award alimony if the marriage lasted longer.
+• Length of marriage: A judge is more likely to award alimony if the marriage lasts longer.
 This is especially true if the dependent partner lacks job skills.

-- The working potential of partners: A partner who can’t work or is unlikely to find work will most likely earn more favor in a spouse maintenance case.
-Bear in mind that alimony can be short term to allow for course completion or skills acquisition.
+• The working potential of partners: A partner who can’t work or is unlikely to find work will most likely earn more favor in a spouse maintenance case.
+Bear in mind that alimony can be short-term to allow for course completion or skill acquisition.

 The above are just a few of the several considerations for spousal support.
 An experienced divorce attorney in Washington DC can help you understand all factors and their unique influence in your case.